ZZAster/framework/A-软体-第七组/Chapter.md

 ## Logical Layer

 In order to realize the functions, Accord.NET has so many algorithms.The main functional algorithms included in the Accord.NET framework are described below by its category.
+The algorithms can be divided into three types:

+* Supervised learning：Classification, Regression, Kernel Methods

+* Unsupervised learning：Clustering

+* Semi-Supervised Learning: Imaging, Audio and Signal, Vision

+*The following is the specific algorithms each type contains:*
 |     Category     | algorithms                                                   |
 | :--------------: | ------------------------------------------------------------ |
 |  Classification  | SVM, Logistic Regression, Decision Trees,  Neural Networks, Deep Learning, Deep Neural Networks, Levenberg-Marquardt with Bayesian Regularization, Restricted Boltzmann Machines, Sequence classification, Hidden Markov Classifiers and Hidden Conditional Random Fields. |